omron-sinicx/swarm-body/README.md

 ## Paper
-Hoge was first introduced and used in the following paper:
+This robot was first introduced and used in the following paper:

 Sosuke Ichihashi, So Kuroki, Mai Nishimura, Kazumi Kasaura, Takefumi Hiraki, Kazutoshi Tanaka, and Shigeo Yoshida.
 2024.
 Swarm Body: Embodied Swarm Robots.
 In Proceedings of the CHI Conference on Human Factors in Computing Systems (CHI ’24), May 11–16, 2024, Honolulu, HI, USA.
 ACM, New York, NY, USA, 19 pages. https://doi.org/10.1145/3613904.3642870

 ```
-# arxiv version
-@article{2402.15830,
-  Author = {Sosuke Ichihashi and So Kuroki and Mai Nishimura and Kazumi Kasaura and Takefumi Hiraki and Kazutoshi Tanaka and Shigeo Yoshida},
-  Title = {Swarm Body: Embodied Swarm Robots},
-  Year = {2024},
-  Eprint = {arXiv:2402.15830},
-  Doi = {10.1145/3613904.3642870},
-}

-# CHI'24 version
 @inproceedings{ichihashi2024swarm,
   author = {Ichihashi, Sosuke and Kuroki, So and Nishimura, Mai and Kasaura, Kazumi and Hiraki, Takefumi and Tanaka, Kazutoshi and Yoshida, Shigeo},
   title = {Swarm Body: Embodied Swarm Robots},